 Binding modules to python

 Binding of C++ functions to python (pyexadis) is done using pybind11 and implemented in the python/ directory of the ExaDiS folder.
-Wrappers are implemented on both the C++ and the python sides, in files exadis_pybind.cpp and pyexadis_base.py, respectively.
+Wrappers are implemented on both the C++ and the python sides, in files exadis_pybind.h/exadis_pybind.cpp and pyexadis_base.py, respectively.
 Any C++ ExaDiS class or function implemented in src/ must be explicitly wrapped into a corresponding binding object in file exadis_pybind.cpp in order to be exposed to python in the pyexadis library.

-Example 1: binding of a simple class
+Example 1: binding a simple class

 For instance, a class MyExaDisClass implemented in C++ ExaDiS